npepin-hub/capstone-prototype/src/pachyderm/README.md

 This commit will trigger the first job in our first-in-line pipeline (ie: 'images').
 The Datum(s) it contains (20 in our case) will be processed and an output commit created in the output Repo of the 'images' pipeline (conveniently called... 'images').
-The output commit will trigger the following job in the next-in-line pipeline (ie:'features').
+This output commit will trigger the following job in the next-in-line pipeline (ie:'features').

 You got the idea...
 All the way to our final trained 'saved_model.h5' model.